 Failures are just lessons for the next time and despite not getting to the end what I saw of the race blew me away.
 Every town we went through people were talking about the race, all the other cyclists on route would ask about the race and there’d be updates of how far ahead everyone else was.
 For an inaugural race with no entry fee, media coverage or big budget sponsor, the number of people following it is just amazing.
 It is this aspect of the race I feel sad to leave behind.

-My favourite moment was cycling into a little town called Prairie City, having found all hotels booked up in the towns before left my only option to find a camp site an even those were fee and far between.
+My favourite moment was cycling into a little town called Prairie City, having found all hotels booked up in the towns before left my only option to find a camp site and even those were few and far between.
 I threw the tent on the ground and climbed inside to pump it up.
-A car pulls up and this dude (yeah he looked like the Great Lebowski guy) comes towards me say “are you Peta”.
+A car pulls up and the Dude from the Big Lebowski comes towards me say “are you Peta” – ok he’s wasn’t really the Dude, but he sure looking like it.
 A hesitant “A ha” on my part is followed by “if you want to come and take a shower and wash your kit – we live just up the road, you can stay as well.”